+Over the next three years Rehabilitation activities will focus on the Out Of Pit Dump areas, Saddlers and Drayton areas, and visual dumps, especially around Denman Road area.
 The estimated schedule for existing rehabilitation maintenance and ongoing improvement works are detailed and tracked in the Mt Arthur Annual Review.
 Although all these activities are planned to be completed, they are dependent on weather and completion of emplacements to be ready for rehabilitation and therefore should be used as a guide.
 Actual rehabilitation is provided in the Annual Review.
 The final landform approved by the Project Approval is necessarily high level and conceptual.
-HVEC has identified the potential for future changes to final landform, arising from the proposed modification of the Project Approval to extend mining operations until 30 June 2030.
+HVEC has identified the potential for future changes to final landform, associated with the recent approval (16/4/2025) of the modification of the Project Approval to extend mining operations until 30 June 2030.